Aokana - Four Rhythms Across the Blue: Plot

 In an alternate universe, shoes with anti-gravity properties are invented called Grav-Shoes, which allow people to fly freely.
 This leads to the development of a sport known as Flying Circus, where participants either race from one buoy to another or touch the opponent's back to score points.
 Masaya Hinata is a student at Kunahama Institute, which is located in a four-island archipelago south of Japan.
 In the past, he was active in the sport, but quit due to an overwhelming defeat.
 His life changes when a cheerful girl named Asuka Kurashina transfers to his school.
-There, Asuka becomes interested in Flying Circus, and despite being unfamiliar with the sport and a newcomer to the use of Grav-Shoes, she manages to score a point during a match with the Vice-Captain of a powerhouse school, which is a truly amazing feat.
-This leads Asuka and Masaya, together with their classmate Misaki Tobisawa, first-year student Mashiro Arisaka and siblings Shion and Madoka Aoyagi to form a Flying Circus team, with the goal of finding success during the Flying Circus summer tournament.
-At the tournament, the world of Flying Circus is rocked by a new technique known as Birdcage, which leads to defeats for all the participants by a relative newcomer, Saki Inui, becoming the tournament's champion.
-As a result of her defeat, Misaki temporarily quits Flying Circus, and the club thinks of a strategy on how to beat Saki at the fall tournament.
-At the fall tournament, Asuka manages to defeat Saki during overtime, and Saki and the club members become friends.
+There, Asuka becomes interested in Flying Circus, and despite being unfamiliar with the sport and a newcomer to the use of Grav-Shoes, she manages to score a point during a match with the Vice-Captain of a powerhouse school.
+This leads Asuka and Masaya, together with their classmate Misaki Tobisawa, first-year student Mashiro Arisaka and siblings Shion and Madoka Aoyagi to form a Flying Circus team.